minprog/quality/aspects/python/formatting/index.md

     if y == 7:
         y = 0

+## Line length

+Placing spaces around each operator and using good variable names may result in lines of code that have become pretty long.
+Generally speaking, we'd like to keep lines of code under 100 characters.
+It's pretty easy to split long comments into multiple lines, but for long expressions it's a bit harder.
+Consider this long expression:

+    average_temperature = (sum_of_minima + sum_of_maxima) / num_measurements / 2

+This is not extremely long but you can see where this is going.
+Now, how do you break up such an expression?
+The first way is to split it up after the assignment operator:

+    average_temperature =
+        (sum_of_minima + sum_of_maxima) / num_measurements / 2

+For this expression it suffices.
+Note the additional indentation of the second line, which helps the reader to immediately identify the line as being a continuation.

+Alternatively, you could do something like this:

+    average_temperature = (sum_of_minima + sum_of_maxima) /
+                              num_measurements / 2

+In many cases it doesn't quite matter where you break the line, because Python can infer that the lines belong together.
+Do remember that you're doing this to make your code more readable!
+So try to find a way that focuses the code reader's eye and makes your code easy to read.

 ## Learn more

 Want to know more about writing neatly formatted code?
 Have a look at these chapters: